The Increasing Value of a College Degree

 The true value of a college degree is clear when you consider a child’s future earnings potential and career path.
 However, the cost of college is also higher than ever.
 A CollegeAccess 529 Plan Account can help manage the cost of higher education.

 College costs far outstrip inflation and incomes

 On average, tuition has increased approximately 8% per year, which is substantially higher than the general rate of inflation and faster than income increases for most families.1 That means that tuition fees for a child born today will be more than three times the current rate by the time they have reached the age 18.2

 |PROJECTED TUITION AND FEES

 (excludes room and board and other expenses)

 With costs on the rise, many parents are in a bind.
 But students themselves are suffering from enormous debt burdens.
-Total student-loan debt topped $1.3 trillion dollars in 2017, as more and more kids are attending college on borrowed funds.
-In fact, the Class of 2016 graduated with an average of $37,172 in student loan debt.²
+Total student-loan debt topped $1.5 trillion dollars in the third quarter of 2020, as more and more kids are attending college on borrowed funds.3

 Watch their career take flight

 A higher education can provide more than just higher earnings.
 According to the U.S. Department of Labor, a college degree typically results in more career options, greater promotion opportunities, more vacation time and other benefits, and lower unemployment rates.
 It can also pave the way for graduate school, which may lead to even greater earnings and benefits.